MrAtiF/cinderella/README.md

 4. Save and run `gulp` in iTerm to compile into `tg-compiled-css` folder.
 3. Open `tg-compiled-new.css`, copy the code and paste into `..custom/page/css/tg-compiled-new.css` in Hubspot.

-_Note: Make sure to link the template/page to the latest `main.css`._
+_Note: Remember to link the template/page to the latest `main.css` and disable the `Primary CSS File`._